CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: Discussion

 \section{Discussion}

 We presented a lightweight and efficient approach to mitigate the indirect prompt injection attack.
-By identifying and neutralizing task-triggering neurons in the key-value (KV) cache, our approach enforces the model treat the input context as solely supportive data.
-Experiments show that \textit{CachePrune} exhibites robustness and generalizability across various attack types, significantly reducing the ASR without compromising output quality.
+By identifying and pruning neurons associated with instruction-following during KV cache encoding of the prompt context, our approach ensures that the context serves only as supportive information instead of instructions to follow.
+Experiments show that \textit{CachePrune} exhibits strong robustness and generalizability across various attack types, significantly reducing the ASR while preserving the model’s ability to follow user instructions.
 Our work highlights a practical and scalable solution for enhancing the reliability of LLMs in security-critical applications.

 \textbf{Note:} The goal of our paper is to develop safer and more trustworthy AI systems that are resilient to indirect prompt injection attacks.